tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

 Painting Lines
 --------------
 Lines of a drawing can be painted with the **Fill** tool (|fill|).
-For Toonz Raster drawings, the Fill tool (|fill|) affects continuous lines sharing the same style; for Toonz Vector drawings, only a single vector stroke at a time.
+For Smart Raster drawings, the Fill tool (|fill|) affects continuous lines sharing the same style; for Vector drawings, only a single vector stroke at a time.

-For Toonz Raster drawings, lines can be also painted with the **Paint Brush** tool (|paint_brush|) set to **Lines** mode.
+For Smart Raster drawings, lines can be also painted with the **Paint Brush** tool (|paint_brush|) set to **Lines** mode.
 In this case by setting the size of the tool, you can paint any section of the lines as if you were using a brush.

-For Toonz Vector drawings, a vector stroke can be also painted by selecting it first, then selecting the style you want in the level Palette.
+For Vector drawings, a vector stroke can be also painted by selecting it first, then selecting the style you want in the level Palette.

-.. tip:: **To paint a Toonz Raster line:**
+.. tip:: **To paint a Smart Raster line:**

     1. Select the **Fill** tool (|fill|), set the fill mode to **Lines** and select a style in the palette.

     2. Click the line you want to paint.

-.. tip:: **To paint a Toonz Vector stroke:**
+.. tip:: **To paint a Vector stroke:**

     Do one of the following: